The controlled SWAP test for determining quantum entanglement: Background

 where we have introduced the notation $\ket{0}^n$ for $n$ qubits all in state $\ket{0}$.
-GHZ and W states cannot be transformed into one another under LOCC and so are entirely distinct.
-Under reversible LOCC, GHZ and W states remain maximally entangled in their respective classes.
-GHZ states are considered more entangled than W states; however W states are more robust, as loss or measurement of some qubits can still leave an entangled state of the remainder \cite{class}.
+Under reversible LOCC, GHZ and W states remain maximally entangled within their respective classes.
+However, GHZ states are considered more entangled than W states, based on various pure state entanglement measures; while W states are more robust, as loss or measurement of some qubits can still leave an entangled state of the remainder \cite{class}.
+In this paper, we focus on these two types of entangled states, which are of particular interest due to their applications in quantum computing \cite{GHZW,GHZapp, Wapp}.

+Reversible (unitary) transformations of quantum states can be represented as quantum gates, the model used in this paper.
+An important and relevant single-qubit example is the Hadamard gate H: \cite{nielsen}

+Multi-qubit gates of relevance include the two-qubit CNOT gate which flips the target qubit only if the control qubit is $\ket{1}$.
+It can be represented by the matrix

+where the first qubit is the control and the second the target.
+The three-qubit Toffoli gate has two controls and one target: the target qubit is flipped only if both the controls are $\ket{1}$.
+It has the matrix